Ergonomic Office Tips & Information | Blog

 It's become increasingly clear that calling standing desks a "fad" is as short-sighted as the people in the 1990s who dismissed cell phones and the internet as in-the-moment trends.
 Standing desks are here to stay and, as such, we've seen a huge rise in the number of standing desks of all shapes, sizes, and types.
 And now, jumping into the fray is one of the largest furniture manufacturers in the market.
 Yes, the noted meatball and lingonberry advocates at Ikea have created a standing desk called Bekant!
 A standing desk is a big investment; is Bekant worth the expense?

 Unfortunately, however, there are a number of drawbacks to Bekant that keep me from recommending it.
 Like other Ikea products, Bekant lacks flexibility or configurability.
-The desk is only available in a single size, with a fixed width crossbar that fits only the 63" x 31.5" top that comes with it.
+The desk is only available in a couple sizes, with a fixed width crossbar that fits only the top that comes with it.
 For comparison's sake, our most popular model, the UpLift 900, has a telescoping crossbar that fits with any desktop from 43" to 96" wide.
 We even work with people to find ways to make the 900 work with desks that are deeper than 33" or shallower than 27".
-In addition to having just one size, Bekant's top options are limited to Ikea's somewhat plain looking laminates.
+In addition to having a limited number of sizes, Bekant's top options are limited to Ikea's somewhat plain looking laminates.
 The 900, on the other hand, is available with desktops that range from standard laminates to beautiful real wood.
 It's available in practically any shape or color you can imagine.
 If none of that works, you can save money and order the desk base by itself and put your own desktop on it!

 And this is just scratching the surface.
 Bekant is missing the memory keypad that comes standard with all UpLift 900s, not to mention that UpLift's motor is the most reliable on the market, having been tested for 20,000 cycles without failing.
 While both desks come with ANSI/BIFMA certification, only the UpLift 900 is also CPE-approved.
 And, best of all, the UpLift 900 has the options to give you a complete ergonomic set-up.
 Need casters?
 Extra power outlets?
 A keyboard tray or monitor arm?
 We've got you covered.
 Do you only trust people who are able to both sell furniture and cook meat?
 Well, I can personally confirm that the THS barbeque team makes excellent brisket.
 Am I biased because I wrote this entire blog post at an UpLift 900?
 Perhaps (although, to be fair, I also have my share of Lack tables and Orgel floor lamps at home).
 But in the end, the cost savings on Bekant simply don't equal the features you'd be giving up.